clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 #The Install

-As a matter of good practice, we are going to make sure our Ubuntu server is fully patched before we start.
+It is good practice to make sure our Ubuntu server is fully patched before we start.
 Then we will install _git, curl, build-essential, nginx, apache2-utils, and samba_.

 ##Installing Required Software